 So, how does one become good at spotting future business trends?

 P.D.:I have been forecasting trends for corporations for almost 20 years.
-The method I use is to read very widely, learn from every person I meet about their own changing world, travel extensively, spend time with innovators in the world’s greatest companies, and always ask radical questions about what could happen in future.
+The method I use to read is very widely, learn from every person I meet about their own changing world, travel extensively, spend time with innovators in the world’s greatest companies, and always ask radical questions about what could happen in future.

 Focus on the hundreds of longer term trends which have been changing relatively slowly over the last three decades, and which will drive huge business opportunities over the next two decades.
 Things like continuous fall of technology costs, massive improvements in health care with longer life expectancy, rapid growth of emerging markets, growth of green energy, growth of mobile, and wireless devices.